-On February 15, 2011, the Company declared a dividend of 5.0φ per share to shareholders of record on March 11, 2011.
+On February 14, 2012, the Company's Board of Directors authorized a dividend of 21.2¢ per share to shareholders of record on March 9, 2012.

-The Company's management has evaluated transactions occurring subsequent to December 31, 2010 and determined that there were no events or transactions during that period that would have a material impact on the Company's results of operations or financial position.
+The Company's management has evaluated transactions occurring subsequent to December 31, 2011 and determined that there were no events or transactions during that period that would have a material impact on the Company's results of operations or financial position.